keenosmith-del/chef/README.md

 * Improve mobile responsiveness
 * Add search suggestions for ingredients
 * in settings, add toggle theme (dark and lighter dark), about (v1.0 built by keeno smith)
-* add are you sure you want to change name option

 ---